 correspondence is a letter from Robert Todd Lincoln.
 Ms88-010.

 HAUTMANN-KISS, KLARA, ARCHITECTURAL PAPERS.
 0.2 cu. ft.
+International Archive of Women in Architecture.
 Architect of Vienna, Austria.
 Papers include an

 article, "Residential Parks as a Solution of Today's Housing Problem;" plans for "Wiener Flur," a housing

 [HAVANA, CUBA SHIPPING LEDGER], 1820-1822.
 0.2 cu. ft.
 Shipping merchant in Havana, Cuba, possibly the firm of Miralla, Knight & Co.
 Payments received from a distributor in Havana, Cuba, to ship goods, including sugar, coffee, and cigars, to Boston, Massachusetts.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1988-116.

 HAWKES, JOSHUA GILMAN (1831-1863).
 PAPERS, 1852-1870.
 0.2 cu. ft.
 Sergeant in Company D, 52nd Massachusetts Infantry during the Civil War.
 Hawkes' letters to family members detailing war experiences and from friends and relatives written after Hawke's death.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Transcripts available.
 Ms1979-003.

 HAWKINS, CHARLES N. LETTERS, 1863-1865.
 0.1 cu. ft.
 Craig County, Virginia, resident; private with Company D, 22nd Regiment, Virginia Infantry.
 Collection consists of three letters written by Pvt.
 Charles N. Hawkins and Pvt.
 George Rock to Hawkins's cousin, Dollie L. Eakin, between August 1863 and April 1864.
 Finding aid available online.
 Ms2012-026.

 HAWKINS, HERMAN BRUCE (1889-1981).
 PAPERS, 1958-1970.
 0.2 cu. ft.
 Graduate of Virginia Polytechnic Institute (BS, electrical engineering, 1910); president and board member of Virginia Tech Alumni Association, recipient of Distinguished Alumni Citation in 1961.
 Correspondence with classmate Taylor Adams regarding such issues as communism, race relations, and nuclear disarmament; as well as a subject file on Adams' attempt to organize a protest march during the 1969 campus appearance of General William Westmoreland.
 Also included is material relating to Hawkins' receiving the Distinguished Alumni Citation.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms1974-014.